-During Virgo commissioning the ability to minimize the coupling of common noises at low frequency has been extensively used and proved crucial to reach good detector sensitivity.
+For these reason it is proposed to implement input mirrors with parallel faces, in order to be able to fine tune the finesse asymmetry in a continuous way during the interferometer operations.
 The plan for Advanced Virgo would be to stabilize the input mirror temperature with slow servo systems.
 They will use heaters attached to the vacuum towers which will then act as a thermal bath for the input mirrors.
 This technique has already being tested successfully in Virgo.
 The needed range of finesse change is under study and will be decided as soon as more detailed simulations will be available.